insertokname/BackendBaseTemplate/README.md

 - cd into it `cd BackendOlimpiadaIsto`
 - *make sure docker desktop is running! and docker-compose command is installed*
 - run `docker-compose --profile http up -d`.
 This will start the api in http mode and will also start the database service.
 You can see your running containers in docker desktop or by running `docker-compose ps`.
 You can stop the container by running `docker-compose --profile http down` or by going in the docker desktop app and stopping them manually.
 You can also reset the database by deleting the data under `~/.BackendOlimpiadaIsto/postgres` OR `%USERPROFILE%\BackendOlimpiadaIsto\postgres`
-- If you are planning on using this for production don't forget to actually set values for the `_DEFAULT` variables you get warnings about when starting the app.
+- If you are planning on using this for production:
+    -  don't forget to actually set values for the `_DEFAULT` variables you get warnings about when starting the app.
 To set these up you have to make an environment variable that doesn't have the `_DEFAULT` suffix, you could set them in the `docker-compose.yaml` file.
+    - **Make sure you enable https!** To do so, check the [Enabling https](#enabling-https) section.

 #### Development